Best Things to do in Charleston, South Carolina in 2023

 Does Charleston have public transportation?

-If you are coming from a city with great public transportation you may be surprised to learn the Charleston does not have such an easy infrastructure.
+If you are coming from a city with great public transportation you may be surprised to learn that Charleston does not have such an easy infrastructure.
 There are a few public bus lines but these are extremely inconvenient and not frequently used by most residents.

 Why are there children giving out free sweetgrass flowers?